Best Online Adult-Gerontology Nurse Practitioner Programs in Texas

 A: Admission generally requires a BSN from an accredited institution, a minimum 3.0 GPA (many prefer 3.5+), current RN licensure, typically 1-2 years of acute care nursing experience, and strong recommendation letters.
 Texas nurses working in ICU, emergency, or step-down units are particularly competitive candidates.

-- Best Online Pediatric Nurse Practitioner Programs in Arizona - January 27, 2026
+- Best Online Pediatric Nurse Practitioner Programs in New York - April 17, 2026

-- Best Online Adult-Gerontology Nurse Practitioner Programs in Connecticut - January 22, 2026
+- Best Online Adult-Gerontology Nurse Practitioner Programs in California - April 14, 2026